dbca-wa/sdis/docs/source/quickstart.rst

 Getting started
 ***************

-The most common and fun things to do in SDIS revolve around project approval and taking the "ow" out of the "how" of annual reporting.
+The most common and fun things to do in SPMS revolve around project approval and taking the "ow" out of the "how" of annual reporting.

 Gone are the days of emailing MS Word documents - the future is here, and it's all in your browser.
-SDIS will tell you what to do (your Tasks), offer shortcuts to your Projects, and allow you to browse other Projects and Reports.
+SPMS will tell you what to do (your Tasks), offer shortcuts to your Projects, and allow you to browse other Projects and Reports.
-If there are urgent or new Tasks, SDIS will notify you via email.
+If there are urgent or new Tasks, SPMS will notify you via email.

 Login
 =====
-SDIS uses the DBCA Single-Sign-On login, provided by Microsoft's Office 365.
+SPMS uses the DBCA Single-Sign-On login, provided by Microsoft's Office 365.
-Once-off, SDIS will redirect you to login.microsoftonline.com, which you already have used to login to other Parks & Wildlife online services, such as Office 365.
+Once-off, SPMS will redirect you to login.microsoftonline.com, which you already have used to login to other Parks & Wildlife online services, such as Office 365.

 Remember to use your **email address** (including @dbca.wa.gov.au), not your user name.